-Annual Dues: The amount required for annual dues shall be $50 per person or $75 per family/farm each year, unless changed by a majority vote of the members at an annual meeting of the full membership.
-Continued membership is contingent upon being up-to-date on membership dues.
+Annual Dues: The amount required for annual dues shall be $50 per person/family/farm each year, unless changed by a majority vote of the members at an annual meeting of the full membership.
+Continued membership is contingent upon being up to date on membership dues.
 Failure by any member of the Association (individually, a “Member” and collectively, the “Members”) to pay such Member’s dues on or before the due date established by the Board for such payment shall automatically terminate such Member’s membership in the Association on such due date.
 The Board shall from time to time establish the date on which annual membership dues are due and shall provide notice thereof to all Members.

 Each Member must be 18 years of age or older (if membership is by a family membership, one member of said family membership must be 18 years of age or older); and agree to comply with the Articles of Incorporation of the Association, these bylaws, and the Rules and Regulations and Code of Ethics of the American Boer Goat Association.